davidgf/design-patterns-in-ruby/composite.md

 We need to build a hierarchy of tree objects and want to interact with all them the same way, regardless of whether it's a leaf object or not.

 ## Solution
 There are three main classes in the Composite pattern: the **component**, the **leaf** and the **composite** classes.
 The **component** is the base class and defines a common interface for all the components.
 The **leaf** is an indivisible building block of the process.
-The **composite** is a higher-level component built from subcomponents, so it fulfills a dual role: is a component and a collection of components.
-As both composite and leaf classes implement the same interface, the can be used the same way.
+The **composite** is a higher-level component built from subcomponents, so it fulfills a dual role: it is a component and a collection of components.
+As both composite and leaf classes implement the same interface, they can be used the same way.

 ## Example
-We've been asked to build a system that keeps track of the manufacturing of cakes, being a key requirement being able to know how long it takes the task of baking it.
+We've been asked to build a system that tracks the manufacturing of cakes, with a key requirement of being able to know how long it takes to bake it.
 Making a cake is a complicated process, as it involves multiple tasks that might be composed of different subtasks.
 The whole process could be represented in the following tree:

 ```
 |__ Manufacture Cake